vdbst/Learning-SQL-Injection/README.md

 becomes
 `SELECT name, stock, price FROM product WHERE name LIKE '%'; DROP TABLE USER -- --%'`

+As you can see, there is a second statement appended (`DROP TABLE USER`) which deletes the complete user table.

 ## The good code ... or: How to avoid them